Here are the main key takeaways in case you’re in a hurry:

 Myths About Gas Leaking From Under Your Car

-Fuel system components can come off in bad road conditions – well, technically, maybe.
+Fuel system components can come off in extreme road conditions – well, technically, maybe.
 But it’d be a one-in-a-million occurrence.
 Things on your car don’t just fall off.
 You don’t lose bits of your vehicle every time you go over a speedbump, do you?
 (If yes, you need a new car.)

 I Have A Puddle Of Gas Under My Car – What Should I Do?